budivoogt/recipe_tracker/notes.md

 Need to think about where I can best display the image.
 And how to make deleting and updating possible.

+- [] Need to create an edit image function.
+I suspect this'll just require a new input field, where I replace the existing image with a new one.
+Although I've been told it's better to delete the old image.
+So I'll do that.

 ## 2023-11-26

 **Bugs:**